 What it comes down to are ensembles that are comfortable yet fashion-forward.
-I like to think about it like this: If I wouldn’t wear said outfit straight off the plane to an activity, it isn’t for me.
+We like to think about it like this: If we wouldn’t wear said outfit straight off the plane, it isn’t for us.
 No, this clearly doesn’t mean a full-on going-out ensemble of stiff jeans, a button-down, and boots, but rather a look made up of cozy basics that are still elevated.

-While I recently highlighted the carry-on bags I will and won’t use, I thought I’d take this next chunk of time to go over the basics I do and don’t wear to ensure my travel outfits are comfy and cool.
-So without further ado, keep scrolling to check out my airport style guide—and shop the staples that are ideal for any jet-setter.
+While we've highlighted the carry-on bags we will and won’t use, we thought we'd take this next chunk of time to go over the basics we do and don’t wear to ensure travel outfits are comfy and cool.
+So without further ado, keep scrolling to check out an airport style guide—and shop the staples that are ideal for any jet-setter next year.

 It may seem like a no-brainer, but complicated boots that lace all the way up are a no-go for traveling with ease.
-I prefer flatter black boots that can be easily slipped on and off.
-Also note that I tend to opt for boots if I’m heading on a short flight and need a sophisticated yet practical footwear choice for when I step off the plane and head right to an event or meeting.
+We prefer flatter black boots that can be easily slipped on and off.
+Also note that we tend to opt for boots if we're heading on a short flight and need a sophisticated yet practical footwear choice for when we step off the plane.

-On the flip side, if I am opting for sneakers—a must for longer flights—I always go for slip-on styles.
+On the flip side, if we are opting for sneakers—a must for longer flights—we always go for slip-on styles.
 Typically, this means classic Vans because they’re cool (in that retro way) and are also the most comfortable.
-While I’m not one to typically slip off my shoes on the actual plane, it’s sometimes a must for those extra-long trips.

-You’ll never find me in stiff, rigid denim on any flight.
+You’ll never find us in stiff, rigid denim on any flight.
 Honestly, being that constricted just feels miserable.
-I tend to stick to my go-to stretchy skinny or straight-leg jeans for comfort purposes.
-While I’m not usually one to go for leggings or sweats, I have gone that route as well for the super-long-haul flights.
+We tend to stick to stretchy skinny or straight-leg jeans for comfort purposes.

-I’m quite picky about the tops I’ll wear while traveling.
+We're quite picky about the tops we'll wear while traveling.
 Given that planes are usually quite chilly (but can also randomly get warm), layering is key.
-For me, that means a soft T-shirt with a cozy crewneck sweatshirt.
+For us, that means a soft T-shirt with a cozy crewneck sweatshirt.
 The vibe is basically like wearing pajamas (but not).
-You’ll never find me in uncomfortable shirts that are too involved (like fitted button-downs).
+You’ll never find us in uncomfortable shirts that are too involved (like fitted button-downs).

-Unless I’m traveling somewhere completely frigid, I prefer to avoid super-heavy coats.
+Unless we're traveling somewhere completely frigid, we prefer to avoid super-heavy coats.
 They get annoying when it comes to storage (especially if there’s not overhead space), and they’re not ideal to wrap yourself in when it gets chilly on the plane.
-They're bulky, and I often actually get too hot.
-It’s all about lighter silhouettes like camo jackets or leather styles to compliment an on-trend airport look.